padrinobook/padrinobook/chapters/sessions.md

   GET /login
     load the login page
   POST :create
-    stay on page if user is not found stay on login page if user is not confirmed stay on login page if user has wrong password redirects to home for confirmed user and correct password redirect if user is correct and has remember_me GET /logout
+    stay on page if user is not found (FAILED - 1) stay on login page if user is not confirmed (FAILED - 2) stay on login page if user has wrong password (FAILED - 3) redirects to home for confirmed user and correct password (FAILED - 4) redirect if user is correct and has remember_me (FAILED - 5) GET /logout
     empty the current session (PENDING: Temporarily skipped with xit) redirect to homepage if user is logging out (PENDING: Temporarily skipped with xit)